 Premium increase for the Health Insurance is only 9.77% .
 This is less than the rate of medical inflation.

 NO increase in premium for the Cash Plan.

 Zero increase in premium for the Occupational Health policy and a 2 year fixed rate negotiated.

 Renewal of this policy in 2016:

-The group has performed well again this year and the renewal was originally offered at a 6.92% discount against the current premium paid.
-After a full market review and positive market feed-back we negotiated a further discount for the group giving them a saving of 12.45 % against the current premiums paid.
+The group has performed well again this year.
+The renewal was originally offered at a 6.92% discount against the current premium paid.
+After a full market review and positive market feed-back we negotiated a further discount for the group.
+Our negotiation has given them a saving of 12.45 % against the current premiums paid.

 NO increase on the cash plan premium

-NO increase on the Occupational Health policy as a 2 year fixed rate negotiated last renewal.
+ZERO increase on the Occupational Health policy as a 2 year fixed rate negotiated last year.

 Industry sector – Global Investment Research Analysts, Number of employees 15, based in London.